Learn about The Well: A project that is establishing a residential, missional community, housing eight students in Lincoln, Canterbury.

 In chapter 4 of John’s gospel, we read the story of the Samaritan woman encountering Jesus at the well.
 As they converse, Jesus says to her, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”

-Our prayer for this project is to establish a residential, missional community, housing eight Lincoln students, that seeks to encourage such encounters with Jesus.
+Our prayer is to establish a residential, missional community, housing eight Lincoln students, that seeks to encourage such encounters with Jesus.
 Our desire is to see students cultivate an undivided life, wholeheartedly living for Jesus in every area of life.
 We believe that The Well can be a true witness of Christ through hospitality, outreach and building community, and that it might ultimately be life-changing for generations to come.

 20th January 2022: